 Using fertilizer on new landscapes

 The use of fertilizer is an important aspect of spring lawn care, particularly in ensuring the best growth for the spring season.
-This is true for new landscapes, especially those that are less than 5 years old.
+This is true for new landscaping, especially those that are less than 5 years old.
 Your newly planted shrubs, trees, and flowers will also need all the nutrients that they can get to ensure their roots are well established in the soil.

-Most Conway lawn care professionals suggest using balanced, slow-release fertilizer for new lawns and newly installed plants.
+Most lawn care Conway professionals suggest using balanced, slow-release fertilizer for new lawns and newly installed plants.
 This type of fertilizer gradually releases the nutrients making them available to all the plants in an equal and balanced manner.
 For evergreen trees and shrubs, hydrangeas, rhododendrons and dogwood trees, experts recommend a fertilizer for acid-loving plants.
 You can use the average balanced fertilizer for most deciduous trees and shrubs.

 Using fertilizer on well-established landscapes